ericyoondotcom/MinecraftManhunt/README.md

 `minecraftmanhunt.end` | Allow `/end` command | operators
 `minecraftmanhunt.compass` | Allow `/compass` command | everyone
 `minecraftmanhunt.music` | Allow `/music` command.
 Note that music commands can also be typed in Discord, meaning anyone in the server can issue this command. | everyone

+## Troubleshooting
+- `online-mode` in server.properties must be set to `true` as of version 1.2.4.
+- If you are using Discord integration, make sure your server's system clock is set correctly.
+- Check the [FAQ Issues page](https://github.com/yummypasta/MinecraftManhunt/issues?q=label%3AFAQ), or report a problem on the [Issues tab](https://github.com/yummypasta/MinecraftManhunt/issues/new/choose)!

 ## Advanced: Developing
 - This project uses Maven.
 To build, run the `package` script.